bnriiitb/retail_dataset/README.md

 7. CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 8. Country: Country name.
 Nominal, the name of the country where each customer resides.

+### Tools/Libraries:

+We encourage you to use the programming language of your choice, however Python based tools/libraries are preferred.